-An Oscar-Winning Crime Thriller Is Based On An Underrated British Series
+An Oscar-Winning Crime Thriller Is Based On An Overlooked British Series

 Steven Soderbergh's film "Traffic" broke new ground upon its release in 2000.
-The film was a triptych of interlocking storylines that explored the War on Drugs in both the U.S. Starring Michael Douglas as a newly minted drug czar leading the battle against the Mexican drug cartels, Benicio Del Toro as a Mexican police officer battling corruption within his own ranks, while in San Diego, Don Cheadle and Luis Guzmán arrest the drug lord husband of Catherine Zeta-Jones.
+The film is a triptych of interlocking storylines that explores the War on Drugs in both the U.S. and Mexico.
+It stars Michael Douglas as a newly minted drug czar leading the battle against the Mexican drug cartels, Benicio del Toro as a Mexican police officer battling corruption within his own ranks, and Don Cheadle and Luis Guzmán as Drug Enforcement Administration partners in San Diego arresting the drug lord husband of a character played by Catherine Zeta-Jones.

 The stories build off each other, painting a portrait of a dysfunctional war that hardly, if ever, accomplishes its goals.
-Critics hailed the film for its nuanced depiction of a real-world issue that Hollywood usually renders in unrealistic black and white morality, but few audiences knew that Soderbergh's story was based on an underrated British miniseries with the same name (but different spelling): "Traffik."
+Critics hailed the film for its nuanced depiction of a real-world issue that Hollywood usually renders in unrealistic black-and-white morality, but few moviegoers knew that Soderbergh's story was based on an overlooked British miniseries of the same (albeit differently spelled) name: "Traffik."

 The series was lauded for going out of its way to humanize the poppy growers victimized by the British government.
 It won the International Emmy Award for best drama, plus four BAFTAs.